 # yum install virt-v2v virtio-win

-Export the VMware guest to an .ova file.
-The method by which a VMware guest has to be exported varies based on your VMware product.
+Export the VMware virtual machine as an .ova file.
+The method by which a VMware virtual machine has to be exported varies based on your VMware product.
 For detailed instructions, see the VMware documentation or contact your vendor.

 To convert a virtual machine from an .ova file, use the following command, and replace guestvm1.ova with the name of the OVA file to convert: